What Jobs Will We Need in an AI Driven World?

 Here are just a few examples of fields that should see an increase in demand in an AI-driven world.

-Part of AI is language processing and translating; accordingly, computers will need humans to teach them how to accurately communicate.
+Part of AI for marketing is language processing and translating; accordingly, computers will need humans to teach them how to accurately communicate.
 Teaching AI how to interpret the subtleties and nuances of human communication will always be necessary, so human jobs involving language and communication will likely become widely available.
 Experts in communication and language will be needed to ensure that the computers driving the AI are programmed to accurately understand commands.